jansengsy/j-chat/README.md

 ### j-chat

-J-chat is an online chat server where users are able to connect to 'rooms' and chat to each other live
+J-chat is an online chat server where users are able to connect to 'chats' and chat to each other live

 # Development